zebp/cf-vs-vercel-bench/readme.md

 ## Results

 I ran the Next.js bench 50 times on both platforms.
+From my findings, **Vercel is 2.5x to 3.3x faster than CloudFlare for server rendering**.

+Do these numbers really matter?
+Meh.
+Not really.
+Most "slowness" for web apps is APIs and queries being slow.
+CPU is rarely the bottleneck.

+Regardless, here's the results laid out (you can see individual runs in the `results` directory).

 ## Run 1 (standard function size)